amandipd/Apollo-MCP-Server-Integration-Within-Claude-Desktop/README.md

 # MCP Server Integration Within Claude Desktop Instructions

 ## Creating a Dummy Apollo Graph and Obtaining Credentials
-1. Create an empty directory in an ideal location for the Apollo Graph
+1. Create an empty directory in your preferred location for the Apollo Graph project
-2. Navigate to the root of the directory with the command line
+2. Open your terminal and navigate to the root of this directory
-3. Once in the root of the directory, run “rover init” to initialize an Apollo Graph
+3. Run rover init to initialize a new Apollo Graph
-4. Follow the instructions that pop up in the terminal when creating the graph
+4. Follow the prompts that appear in the terminal to set up your graph
-5. Once the graph is created, your APOLLO_GRAPH_REF and APOLLO_KEY should pop up; save these credentials
+5. After successful creation, your APOLLO_GRAPH_REF and APOLLO_KEY credentials will be displayed - copy and save these values securely
-6. Inside the codebase, replace the contents of the supergraph.yaml file with the following:
+6. In your project directory, locate the supergraph.yaml file and replace its entire contents with:
    ```bash
    federation_version: =2.10.0
    subgraphs: